Devi Sri Prasad: 2015–2018: Rangasthalam and versatility

-Devi next collaborated with Sukumar for the film Nannaku Prematho in 2016 for the fifth time.
-After the death of Satyamurthy, Devi's father, the album was dedicated to the former in an audio launch ceremony on 27 December 2015.
+Prasad next collaborated with Sukumar for the film Nannaku Prematho in 2016 for the fifth time.
+After the death of Satyamurthy, Prasad's father, the album was dedicated to the former in an audio launch ceremony on 27 December 2015.
 Critics cited the album as "a fun album with ample dose of trendy as well as mass numbers with a tinge of experimentation", "It is not vintage DSP at his best" and "different album from the crazy combo."
 The same year he had another big release Janatha Garage, which received good response from audience and critics.
-Sardaar Gabbar Singh, an action-comedy film didn't receive much praise.
+Sardaar Gabbar Singh, an action comedy film didn't receive much praise.
 He remixed a popular song "Naa Koka Baagunda" from the Chiranjeevi-starrer Kondaveeti Raja (1986) for this film.
 Devi had eight album releases in 2017, out of which Khaidi No. 150 and DJ: Duvvada Jagannadham were successful.
 Songs such as "Ammadu Let's Do Kummudu", "Ratthalu" and "Seeti Maar" were the biggest hits from the two albums.
 A. Kameshwari of The Indian Express stated: "DJ-Duvvada Jaggannadham's jukebox stands up to all kinds of expectations Allu Arjun's fans must have had from the hit duo."
 Jai Lava Kusa, is another film that received good response for music.
 A critic from Firstpost wrote that "Devi Sri Prasad does a brilliant job at composing tracks for the Raavana-inspired portrayal in the movie.
 In almost three songs, we have the theme screaming out.
 The album leaves us wishing for a romantic track, but on a deeper analysis of the album of Jai Lava Kusa, it seems like this was a conscious choice by the makers to stick to the beats."

-The year 2018 is one of the major ones for Devi.
-Rangasthalam (soundtrack) received wide recognition and praise from audience and critics.
+The year 2018 is one of the major ones for Prasad.
+Rangasthalam received wide recognition and praise from audience and critics.
 The album has some of the most popular Telugu songs such as "Rangamma Mangamma" and "Jigelu Rani".
-The film is a periodical-styled, so Devi's unusual folk-traditional-classic-style album received huge praise.
+The film is a periodical-styled, so Prasad's unusual folk-traditional-classic-style album received huge praise.
 A critic of Firstpost wrote: "Every song on this album is tailor-made for the movie set in a village and captures rural essence at its best.
 The album is also an instant reminder of many Telugu shows like Rasamayi Daruvu."
 Another critic cited Devi Sri Prasad as the other hero of Rangasthalam.
 Priyanka Sundar of Hindustan Times stated that "In essence, Rangasthalam album is rustic."
-Devi received various accolades for his work in the film.
+Prasad received various accolades for his work in the film.
 Saamy² is his last Tamil film till now.
 The film is flagged as a box-office bomb.
 The other two releases Bharat Ane Nenu and Hello Guru Prema Kosame were also good musical hits, but received mixed reviews.
 Actor Farhan Akhtar was made to sing "I Don't Know" in the album Bharat Ane Nenu.